trilok-sadarangani/Global-Suicide-Data-Analysis/project-writeup/FINALproject-writeup.md

 ## Regression Analysis

-After conducting a backward selection, we we found that sex, age population, HDI, gdp for year, and gdp per capita, and region are relevant predictors, whereas population, continent, and generation are not (See Figure 13).
+After conducting backwards selection, we found that sex, age, log population, HDI, log gdp for year, log gdp per capita, and region are all relevant predictors, whereas continent and generation are not (See Figure 13).

 ### Interesting Interactions